firefly-oss/common-platform-document-mgmt/common-platform-document-mgmt-storage-s3/README.md

 }
 ```

-The implementation uses the AWS SDK for Java to interact with Amazon S3, providing the following functionality:
+The implementation uses the AWS SDK for Java v2 with the Netty non-blocking HTTP client to interact with Amazon S3 in a reactive way, providing the following functionality:

 - **File Upload to Private Bucket**: Uploads files directly to the private S3 bucket
 - **File Upload to Public Bucket**: Uploads files to the public S3 bucket for channel uploads